ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 return Results.Ok(await cart.GetItems());
 ```

 That's what you need to do to add things to the cart.
-Getting the contents is of course a lot simpler.
+Getting the contents is, of course, a lot simpler.

 Go ahead and create a new GET endpoint right after the POST endpoint you just created.
 The path should be __/api/shopping-cart__.